Luzhnuy/attacker/README_EN.md

   docker run --rm ghcr.io/luzhnuy/attacker:latest 500
   ```

+#### Docker environment variables list

+- `ATTACKER_THREADS`: Defines the number of threads used in the script.
+- `ATTACKER_TARGET`: Defines target site that will be used as a single target instead of a dynamic list of sites retrieved by API.

 ### Docker Compose

 `docker-compose` allows you to easily run containers in parallel without having to keep multiple terminals opened.
 To run on servers - perfect choice.